Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Sesión 1 (.md

 - Execute user programs and make solving user problems easier
 - Make the computer system convenient to use
 - Use the computer hardware in an efficient manner
+- Kernel is the heart of the OS, like the supervisor
 #### Components
 - Hardware: provides basic computing resources
 - Operating system